root4loot/scope/README.md

 )

 func main() {
-	// Initialize a new Scope instance
+	// Initialize a new scope instance
 	sc := scope.NewScope()

-	// Add includes
-	sc.AddInclude("example.com")
+	// Explicit scope mode: Only defined includes are in scope sc.AddInclude("example.com")
 	sc.AddInclude("192.168.1.1")